| Practice the rhythms

 stop - keep going.
 Stopping can put you

 and everyone else out of sync.
+Monitor the volume of your playing.

 NEVER be louder than the main melody